 This photo reminds me of trips to the forest with my sister and cousins.
 We used to tear through the bushes and climb some of the trees.
 This was one of them which we named the family tree.
 I used to think the branches were really high but they don’t seem to be anymore.

 I put a black and white Instagram filter on this photo as it really highlights the sunlight streaming through the gaps in the trees.

-I used a simple filer on Instagram to bring out the green in this shot but it is the least edited.
+I used a simple filer on Instagram to bring out the green in this shot but it is the least edited of them all.

-I was also having trouble with the focus on my camera when I zoomed in.
+I was also having trouble with the focus on my camera when I zoomed in here.
 This was the best I could get of a butterfly resting on a leaf.
 I edited the colour to show the green and brown tones.

 I would love to live in this house nestled at the bottom of the field.
 I used a bright filter on this shot as I wanted to show the affect of the sunshine in contrast with the green of the trees in the background.

 Those are just a few of the shots I took on my peaceful woodland walk.
 I may do something similar to this again and hope to be using my camera this weekend.
 The weather is meant to stay sunny.
 Have a nice weekend!